filiphric/filiphric.com-new/content/use-session-instead-of-login-page-object-in-cypress/index.md

 ```

 ## Using a custom command
 I personally prefer using custom commands for widely used functions like this.
 The big advantage of custom commands is that they become part of your Cypress library.
 Because of this, they are easy to find, and also play well with Cypress’ chaining syntax.
 You can also create DOM snapshots for debugging and many more.
-I write about these in more detail in <nuxt-link to="/improve-your-custom-command-logs-in-cypress">my previous blogpost</nuxt-link>.
+I write about these in more detail in [my previous blogpost](/improve-your-custom-command-logs-in-cypress).
 A custom command for a login might look like this:

 ```ts
 declare global {